 Information Section: Contacts

 This section contains a list of persons who should be contacted if you are incapacitated.

-The system maintains “Address Books” for People, Doctors, Healthcare Facilities – so you may have more contacts in your address book – but show only use a selected few of them in this record.
+The system maintains “Address Books” for People, Doctors, Healthcare Facilities – so you may have more contacts in your address book – but choose to show only a selected few of them in this record…

 We suggest you enter at least one contact for a Medical ID record.
 If you add multiple contacts, it is a good idea to order the most important ones to be on top of the list.

 Information Section: Conditions